northox/overkill/README.md

     SLEEP=5000
     TIME=6000000

-With this config, a the pictures will be taken every 5 seconds for 100 minutes.
+With this config, pictures will be taken every 5 seconds for 100 minutes.
 The pictures are then used to create a video at 24 frame per seconds.

 See ok.conf.sample for all options.